RobTrew/tree-tools/FoldingText scripts/Decorating outlines with Markdown/2012-11-16-make-or-deepen-header-script.md

 ---
 layout: default
-title: Mark selected line as heading, or deepen its heading level
+title: Create or Deepen Header Level Script
 description: Assign this script to a keystroke to simplify marking lines as headers
 ---